 They operate SAF food certified facilities, which means they already have a stringent food safety program in place.
 But Christy shares that COVID-19 has presented an opportunity for them to up their game and be hypervigilant about safety standards.

 She sees the current challenges for the company as opportunities.
 Running online sales for refrigerated goods has always been a bit of a challenge.
-It can be pricey to get product from the manufacturing facility to the consumer, so online sales have thus far been limited.
+It can be pricey to get the product from the manufacturing facility to the consumer, so online sales have thus far been limited.

 Growing a Business